 How I work

 Due to the COVID-19 pandemic, I am presently working exclusively online.
-Although the lockdown restrictions have eased, the health and safety of my clients remains paramount.
+We are now in the second lockdown and the health and safety of my clients remains paramount.
 I do hope to return to face-to-face work as soon as practicable, alongside my online practice.
 Please note that the first session will be online to assess whether face-to-face is appropriate for you.
 I also offer 'hybrid' therapy, where we agree each week whether to have an online or a face-to-face session.
 I am available by phone, audio and video calling.
-I use a variety of platforms to suit the needs of each individual client, Zoom and Skype being the most popular.
-I am open to using other methods such as Microsoft Teams, WhatsApp and FaceTime, if that works better for you.
+I use a variety of platforms to suit the needs of each individual client, Zoom and Microsoft Teams being the most popular.

 Please get in touch by phone, text or email so that we can discuss how I can best support you, why you are seeking therapy and address any concerns or queries you may have.

 For further information on online therapy, see my blog